moj-analytical-services/rpackage_training/README.md

     renv::install("git@github.com:moj-analytical-services/mojrap.git")

+Note: If your package has any Imports that are from internal or private repos you will need to also use this syntax in the Remotes field.
+[Example here.](https://github.com/moj-analytical-services/psutils/blob/main/DESCRIPTION)

 With `renv` >= `0.15.0` you can also include `@ref` on the end of the URL where the "ref" is a branch name, commit or github tag e.g.

     renv::install("git@github.com:moj-analytical-services/mojrap.git@v1.0.1")

 **Exercise 21**: Try installing your completed package!